jamesfreeman959/OSS-Partner-Day/ACS-ACRandKubernetes/README.md

 ## Some other things to try
 How about some other things to try:

-.Push load onto the published service and see how the resource utilisation holds up .Scale the number of replicas up or down to see performance increase/decrease .Tear down and replace your container
+- Push load onto the published service and see how the resource utilisation holds up
+- Scale the number of replicas up or down to see performance increase/decrease
+- Tear down and replace your container

 ## Some useful kubectl commands